phalcon-orphanage/docs/docs/en/dispatcher.md

 return $dispatcher;
 ```

-##### Since the Binder object is using internally Reflection Api which can be heavy, there is ability to set cache.
-This can be done by using second argument in `setModelBinder()` which can also accept service name or just by passing cache instance to `Binder` constructor. ##### {.alert .alert-warning}
+<h5 class='alert alert-warning' markdown='1'>Since the Binder object is using internally Reflection Api which can be heavy, there is ability to set cache.
+This can be done by using second argument in `setModelBinder()` which can also accept service name or just by passing cache instance to `Binder` constructor. </h5>

 It also introduces a new interface `Phalcon\Mvc\Model\Binder\BindableInterface` which allows you to define the controllers associated models to allow models binding in base controllers.